mikeizbicki/ucr-cs100/textbook/assignment-help/output-formatting-in-c++/README.md

 	return red + in + reset;
 }
 ```
-The function returns `in` with the ANSI code for red added to its beginning and the ANSI code for resetting the terminal colors to its end.
+The function returns the ANSI code for `red`, concatenated with the now formatted text `in` and the ANSI code for `reset`. `reset` is added at the end in order to reset the formatting of output back to its default.
 Once again, this concept can be extended to any of the ANSI formatting options.

 ####Underlining And Bolding
 Some other attributes you can set with ANSI codes include underlining and bolding.
 These are just as simple to set as the colors are.
-The number 4 corresponds to underlining and 1 corresponds to bolding.
+The 4 corresponds to underlining and the 1 corresponds to bolding.
 So, to add these to colored and highlighted text, we simply add two new strings to hold the new ANSI codes, `underline` and `bold`.
 Here's what that will look like:
 ```
 string red = "\033[31m";
 string yellowHL = "\033[43m";